Friday, May 9, 2025

 Supplies:

-· Blue and gold patterned paper- Hobby Lobby
+· Woodgrain and Christmas tree patterned papers- Hobby Lobby

 · Sookwang double-sided tape- Available from several sources on the web.

-· Scrap of sheer cream/gold ribbon, Green ink pad, other misc. items and tools from my stash.
+· Vellum, ribbon scrap, other misc. items and tools from my stash.

 Entered into: